NguyenPhamCode4You/ai-home-lab-docker-compose/transcribe/VesselReport_Final_Documentation.md

     Ship Arrival (Outside)     :a1, 08:00, 2h
     Idle Time (Waiting)       :a2, after a1, 4h
     section Moving to Berth
-    Intra (Moving to Berth)   :a3, after a2, 1h
+    Intra In (Moving to Berth)   :a3, after a2, 1h
     section Cargo Operations
     Berth Time (Start)        :milestone, after a3, 0h Cargo Loading/Unloading   :a4, after a3, 12h
     Unberth Time (End)        :milestone, after a4, 0h section Departure
     Departure                 :a5, after a4, 1h
+    Intra Out (Moving from Berth)   :a3, after a2, 1h
 ```

 #### Port Phase Definitions